-Brenda works closely with the UNTHSC FDC Executive Director on program evaluation and various aspects of the Center’s and Fellows’ research projects.
-Brenda teaches in the areas of curricular design and
+Brenda works closely with the UNTHSC FDC Director on program evaluation and various aspects of the Center’s and Fellows’ research projects.
+Brenda teaches in the areas of curricular design and organizational management.

-She has served on the AAFP’s Exhibitors’ Advisory Council for the National Conference of Family Practice residents and Student members several times.
-She is a member of the Society of Teachers of Family Medicine and active in the Group on Faculty Development and Teaching Research in Residency.
-Brenda holds a Bachelor of Science degree in Organizational Management and is working on a Master of Science degree in Learning Technologies.
+She is current Chair for the Society of Teachers of Family Medicine’s Community on Faculty Development.
+She has also served on the AAFP’s Exhibitors’ Advisory Council for the National Conference of Family Practice residents and Student members several times.
+She is an active member of the Society of Teachers of Family Medicine.
+Brenda holds a Master of Science degree in Learning Technologies and a Bachelor of Science in Organizational Management.